 I really enjoy Liane as an author, her books are never boring, and they never drag on, there is always something happening which makes you want to keep reading to find out what’s going to happen next.

-My 17th installment of this series, is the book called:
+My 18th instalment of this series, is the book called:

 THE HUSBANDS SECRET by Liane Moriarty

 The main character in the book is named Cecilia Fitzpatrick, though the story often goes to two other characters, to help you understand the story better and to know the connection between people – she is very good at this style of writing.

 It began one day, when Cecelia found a letter from her husband, to her, that said it could only be opened after his death.
 This obviously had a deep, dark secret on it, and Cecelia’s husband did not want to be alive when she read it and found out.
 This had the potential to destroy the life they built together, and the lives of other as well, not just including their family.
 She couldn’t resist but to open this letter, while her husband was still alive…